Time Series Forecasting via Learning Convolutionally Low-Rank Models: Analyses and Learning Methods

 \begin{theo}[Noisy] Use the notations defined in Theorem~\ref{main:thm:noiseless}.
 Let $\mathcal{P}_{\Omega}(\hat{\mathbf{y}})$ be an observed version of $\mathcal{P}_{\Omega}(\mathbf{y})$ that obeys $\|\mathcal{P}_{\Omega}(\hat{\mathbf{y}}-\mathbf{y})\|_2\leq{}\epsilon$.
 If

 then any optimal solution $\mathbf{x}$ to the LbCNNM program~\eqref{eq:lbcnnm:noisy} satisfies

 \end{theo}

-Since no additional hypothesis is made in our proofs, Theorem~\ref{main:thm:noiseless} and Theorem~\ref{main:thm:noisy} are applicable to any real-valued time series.
+The above theorem shows that the upper bound of the recovery error scales with $\sqrt{k}$.
+Similar phenomena appear in many papers, e.g.,~\cite{CandesPIEEE}.
+This is indeed purely the cause of applying the general inequalities $\|\mathbf{z}\|_2\leq\|\mathbf{z}\|_1\leq\sqrt{k}\|\mathbf{z}\|_2, \forall{}\mathbf{z}\in\mathbb{R}^k$, but is unlikely to be optimal because the two inequalities are both used in the proof.
+Among the other things, since no additional hypothesis is made in our proofs, Theorem~\ref{main:thm:noiseless} and Theorem~\ref{main:thm:noisy} are applicable to any real-valued data vectors.
 This, however, does not say that LbCNNM can work well in any cases.
 In fact, the above theorems illustrate that the key for LbCNNM to succeed is to learn proper transformation $A$ to meet the success conditions.